 Our Aims The environment provides rich learning experiences for the children which complement and enhance the curriculum Classrooms will provide a stimulating learning environment which promote independence and interactive learning.
 The outdoor environment will continue to be developed so that all aspects of the curriculum can be taught outdoors.
 The outdoor environment will provide a place where children can rest and play, allowing them to develop socially, physically and imaginatively.
 Teachers take responsibility for their own learning, and CPD sees quality of teaching continually improve.
 Teachers will use the appraisal process as a means for professional development.
+Coaching and mentoring will be a formalised system for sharing expertise.
 Teaching at Wincle will strive to be recognised as "outstanding" by working towards national criteria which evaluates this.
 Children have access to and are engaged in a wide range of extra-curricular activities.
 Wincle will aim to continue to provide a range of extracurricular activities which enhance and enrich their educational and personal achievements.
 School staff will be able to evaluate the impact of these activities on children's continuing achievements.
 Every child has the opportunity to be an effective member of their school and local community The school committees will continue to be a focus for decision making in the school.
 The school committees will strive to work towards recognition of their work within the school, against relevant national criteria.
 The school committees will have a more public voice through the newsletter and reporting to staff meetings and governors.
 We will actively seek out ways to be more engaged in the local community.
 Children understand their rights, and how to respect those of others.
 The Convention on the Rights of the Child will continue to be at the heart of school life, and kept under regular scrutiny.
 Children will deepen their understanding of not only their own rights, but globally.
 Solid international links will be pursued with schools in different countries.

 School Organisation

-There are currently 68 children on roll.
+There are currently 66 children on roll.

 The school prides itself on retaining the virtues of a small rural primary school, where a "family" atmosphere prevails within a structured and disciplined environment.
 The pupil/adult ratio enables a high level of personal care.

 WE HAVE THREE CLASSES:

-In September 2024, their configuration will be - Mars: EYFS and Year One Saturn: Year 2 and Year 3 Jupiter: Years 4, 5 and Year 6 Pupils are mixed in their classes to reflect abilities in different subjects and to ensure they are continually stretched in their learning.
-With our large and diverse catchment area, we work hard to maintain close links with secondary schools in Macclesfield, Buxton and Congleton.
+In September 2023, their configuration will be - Mars: EYFS, Year One and Year Two Saturn: Year 3 and Year 4 Jupiter: Year 5 and Year 6 Pupils are mixed in their classes to reflect abilities in different subjects and to ensure they are continually stretched in their learning.
+With our large and diverse catchment area, we work hard to maintain close links with secondary schools in Macclesfield and Congleton.